NowhereLTD/Gelamen/README.md

 To use the `CLI` tests just run the `test.sh` in our `tests/` directory.

 To use the `Local` tests copy the entire PathQL folder to your local webserver, execute the `Tests/Local/Server/server.sh` and open the url `http://localhost/pathql/tests/Tests/Client/` in your webbrowser.

-## Miscellaneous
-For most people without mathematical knowledge it is not too easy to describe a graph.
-That's why I created PathQL, the one path everyone understands.